 When you meet the first Christmas stalls on your way up to St. Stephen’s Basilica, you can have an almost 1,5 kilometre yuletide stroll alongside Christmas cabins, past wonderful scents and colourful holiday huts before ending up at Vorosmarty Square.

-St. Stephen’s Basilica Christmas Market opened the first advent and continues to spread Christmas spirit until January 1st.
+St. Stephen’s Basilica Christmas Market opened 18/11 and continues to spread Christmas spirit until January 1st.

 Elisabeth Square Christmas Market